albertowd/live-telemetry/README.md

 `Please Stop This` from RaceDepartment who helped me with some code and others to work this app out.

 `Jens Roos` from proTyres to fix some issues.

+`giodelmare` for helping me test the suspension issues while my PC was dead.